MarcusVeres/q4/README.md

 - when creating a new user, add to the array of objects
 - maybe wanna use vue JS for the front end to make things simple
 - for saving the file, use python on the back end

-### NOTE + TODO :

-- get the test library to read javascript from the static folder, not the src folder ;)
-- update your gulp library versions and shit